penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 Text classification for UtaPass and KKBOX total reviews using different machine learning models.

 ## Introduction
 This analysis is based on text data of UtaPass and KKBOX reviews on Google Play platform.
 As a KKStreamer from KKBOX, I have always wanted to analyze and classifify the polarity on app reviews.
-Concretely, I crawled the data using web crawler technique, which is an Internet bot that systematically browses the World Wide Web, and further using different deep learning models (Simple RNN, LSTM, Bi-directional LSTM, GRU, and CNN_LSTM).
+Concretely, I crawled the data using web crawler technique, which is an Internet bot that systematically browses the World Wide Web, and further using different deep learning models (Simple RNN, LSTM, Bi-directional LSTM, GRU, and CNN-LSTM).

 ## Data Source
 1. [UtaPass reviews on Google Play](https://play.google.com/store/apps/details?id=com.kddi.android.UtaPass&hl=ja&showAllReviews=true)